twigphp/Twig/doc/api.rst

 .. versionadded:: 1.10
     The ``prependPath()`` and support for namespaces were added in Twig 1.10.

+.. versionadded:: 1.27
+    Relative paths support was added in Twig 1.27.

 ``Twig_Loader_Filesystem`` loads templates from the file system.
 This loader can find templates in folders on the file system and is the preferred way to load them::